How to get retail customer support to grow the core?

 4. Retailer-specific sizes/formats

-In conclusion, it’s not easy to get retail customer support for growing the core of your brand, instead of just relying on more and more new products to do this.
-However, as the examples above show, combining creativity and retail customer insight can help boost your chances of success.
+In conclusion, it’s not easy to get retail customer support to grow the core, but creativity and retail customer insight can help boost chances of success.